lemontron/lemontron/lemontron-rev-a/bom/hardware/bearing-683.md

 ---
 layout: bom
-title: Small Bearing
+title: Small Bearings
 qty: 3
 ---

-A single 683ZZ bearing is used in the Lemonstruder.
+1. A single bearing is used in the Lemonstruder.
 It exerts pressure on the filament to help the extruder drive gear to sufficiently grip the filament.
-Dimensions are 3x7x3.

-This bearing is also used in the bearing tower to guide the lower belt path.
+2. Two are used in the bearing tower to guide the lower belt path.